openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 and standard HTTP authentication and authorization schemes, as per {{RFC7235}}.
 The authorization MUST scope a Receiver to specific stream IDs, such that only that Receiver is able to access or modify the details of the Event Stream.
-The Transmitter MAY describe the available authorization schemes in the Transmitter Configuration metadata, as described in {{discovery-meta}}.

 ~~~
 +------------+                +------------+